areeha-shahbaz/demo-code/README.md

 # demo-code
-this is the first code
+this is the first git repository.
+Author areeha